PrincetonUniversity/a100_workshop/08_tensorflow/README.md

 ## Tensor Cores

-TensorFlow using TF32 in place a single precision for matrix-matrix multiplications and convolutions by default.
-[Mixed precision](https://www.tensorflow.org/guide/mixed_precision).
+TensorFlow uses TF32 in place a single precision for matrix-matrix multiplications and convolutions by default.

 ```
 #!/bin/bash